stephenlb/pubnub-mongo-pipe/blog.md

 Source code is available via GitHub if you want to see everything - [MongoDB Pipe GitHub Repository](https://github.com/stephenlb/pubnub-mongo-pipe)

+This becomes the `new` interface that is available with `mongopipe` gem:

 ```ruby
 MongoPubNubPipe::Connect.new(...)
 ```

+Usage of `MongoPubNubPipe` is available lower in this document.

 ### Play Video - MongoDB Geo Coordinates